jeanfilho/Crusaders-of-Light/README.md

 ## Requirements
 - Unity 6.2

-DISCLAIMER: Due to changes to Unity itself, some of the code and assets are not behaving as intended.
+IMPORTANT: Due to changes in Unity, some of the code and assets are not behaving as intended.
 However, the procedural generation part of the project is still working and can be played with in the "TerrainGeneration" scene.
 The GameObject responsible for generating the level is "LevelCreator" with the equally named script.
 To generate a new level, press the "Generate" button at the bottom of the script

 ## Procedural Generation
 The generation process is inspired by Kate Compton's GDC talk ["Practical Procedural Generation for Everyone"](https://www.youtube.com/watch?v=WumyfLEa6bU)